 The answer has multiple folds.
-After all, decision making is a skill, and just like any other skill, it can be trained.
+After all, decision-making is a skill, and just like any other skill, you can train yourself in it.
 So, to make better decisions, you have to train your judgment, and you do that by:

 - Making a lot of decisions all the time